This post may contain affiliate links. Please read our disclosure policy.

 Possible Variations for Mediterranean Quinoa Hummus Bowl:

-There are so many ways that you can customize this salad.
+There are so many ways that you can customize this veggies protein bowl.
 Here are a few ideas:

 - Add a protein: Cooked chicken, salmon or tofu, like this Tofu Quinoa Bowl, would all be great added to this salad.

 - Add Falafel: especially those Air-Fried ones!
 YUMMY!